pactus-project/pactus-website/content/blog/2025-11-07-newsletter-oct-2025.md

 ### Partnership Spotlight

 We also partnered with [Kyvra Tech](https://www.kyvra.xyz/) under the **FUSION** Program.
-Kyvra Tech will build the Pactus Nodes Tracker, an open-source platform that monitors and visualizes network activity in real time.
+Kyvra Tech will build the **Pactus Nodes Tracker**, an open-source platform that monitors and visualizes network activity in real time.
 The tool will give developers and community members clear insight into node health, connectivity, and overall network status.